Tag Archives: JewishHistory

 Progressive Jewish abolitionists befriended and struggled beside members of the Black community over the years in the United States, even during the period of chattel slavery.
 M. is one such man standing with both Free People of Color like our hero’s particular friend, and also with enslaved people.
 Since today is French Fridays, he chose to introduce himself in this language of the world, from 1838.

 I’d planned to start drafting in time to finish 100k words of a 1st draft as part of NaNoWriMo last year, but Do Better took precedence.
-I’m starting #WhoByFireIWill drafting again, still working out the various character voices.
+I’m starting drafting again, still working out the various character voices.

 I am currently outlining the scenes as a historical urban portal fantasy, sub-genre of either suspense or thriller.